This beautiful church is a Grade II* listed local landmark is brimming with history and here for everyone. Come and explore, open daily 9.00-5.00.

 The High Altar and Chancel

-The Church has two altars; the High Altar used at our main Sunday service and for other large gatherings, and a side altar.
-The area immediately around the altar, known as the Sanctuary, is separated from the rest of the chancel by steps and a brass altar rail.
+The Church has three altars; the High Altar used at our main Sunday service and for other large gatherings, and two side altars.
+The area immediately around the high altar, known as the Sanctuary, is separated from the rest of the chancel by steps and a brass altar rail.
 People come to kneel or stand here when they receive Holy Communion or a blessing.